 - Identify students at risk and decide the most suitable course of action for their support.
-This may include referral to an outside agency, including the local inclusion forums: - Act on information and referrals from other staff through the SSMs, Assistant Heads of College or Heads of College. - Provide mentoring (both academic and personal), and personalised intervention programmes for targeted students who have difficulties with behaviour e.g. anger management, self esteem, emotional vulnerability, emotional resilience workshops etc; - Liaise with parents/carers and other agencies; - Advise on appropriate alternative curricula where relevant; - Advise those staff who need to know when behaviour difficulties are due to family circumstances e.g. bereavement, illness, imprisonment within any legal restrictions. - Monitor individuals to measure the impact of support and progress. - At all times the academy will act in line with present Data Protection and GDPR regulations;
+This may include referral to one of the academy's behaviour intervention programmes, or to an outside agency, including the local inclusion forums; - Act on information and referrals from other staff through the SSMs, Assistant Heads of College or Heads of College. - Provide mentoring (both academic and personal), and personalised intervention programmes for targeted students who have difficulties with behaviour e.g. anger management, self esteem, emotional vulnerability, emotional resilience workshops etc; - Liaise with parents/carers and other agencies; - Advise on appropriate alternative curricula where relevant; - Advise those staff who need to know when behaviour difficulties are due to family circumstances e.g. bereavement, illness, imprisonment within any legal restrictions. - Monitor individuals to measure the impact of support and progress. - At all times the academy will act in line with present Data Protection and GDPR regulations;